linhdh/GpsToEthernetModule/README.md

 # GpsToEthernetModule
 This is the firware for Arduino Uno.
-At starting up, It will get configuration from Micro SDcard.
-It gets GPS data from Ublox Neo GPS 6M module then send them through Ethernet to specified Server.
+At starting up, It reads configuration from Micro SDcard then It gets GPS data from Ublox Neo GPS 6M module and sends them through Ethernet to specified Server.

 ## Hardware
 Arduino Uno 328p